modernweb-dev/rocket/docs/guides/first-pages/getting-started.md

 <inline-notification type="warning" title="note">

-All further pathes are relative to your project root (my-project in this case)
+All further paths are relative to your project root (my-project in this case).

 </inline-notification>